Chart Color Schemes

 Rushcutters Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects potentially influencing this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely influencing the region.
 Notable ones are The Potts Point Hotel Redevelopment (Queensgate), Minerva Theatre Restoration, 45-53 Macleay Street Mixed-Use Development (The Chimes), and MONA.
-Below is a list of those most likely to be relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.